Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/types/empties.rst

 - An empty can also be used as a target for normal, or bone constraints.
-- This gives the user far more control; for instance, a rig can easily be set up to enable a camera to point towards an empty using the *Track to* constraint
+- This gives the user far more control; for instance, a rig can easily be set up to enable a camera to point towards an empty using the *Track to* constraint.

 .. rubric:: Array offset